lbl-srg/obc/specification/source/executiveSummary.rst

 sequences for implementation, using a digitized workflow with end-to-end verification, including formal testing of the installed control sequences.
-The designer will be able to express the desired sequence in an electronic format that can be readily translated to programming code without the need for manual interpretation.
+The designer will be able to express the desired sequence in an electronic format that can be readily implemented or translated to programming code without the need for manual interpretation.
 The project will also provide tools to automatically document the sequences of operation implemented in a building and compare them to